Diabetes Mellitus (cont.)

 The classic oral glucose tolerance test measures blood glucose levels five times over a period of three hours.
 Some physicians simply get a baseline blood sample followed by a sample two hours after drinking the glucose solution.
 In a person without diabetes, the glucose levels rise and then fall quickly.
 In someone with diabetes, glucose levels rise higher than normal and fail to come back down as fast.

-People with glucose levels between normal and diabetic have impaired glucose tolerance (IGT).
+People with glucose levels between normal and diabetic have impaired glucose tolerance (IGT) or insulin resistance.
 People with impaired glucose tolerance do not have diabetes, but are at high risk for progressing to diabetes.
 Each year, 1% to 5% of people whose test results show impaired glucose tolerance actually eventually develop diabetes.
 Weight loss and exercise may help people with impaired glucose tolerance return their glucose levels to normal.
 In addition, some physicians advocate the use of medications, such as metformin (Glucophage), to help prevent/delay the onset of overt diabetes.

 Learn more about: Glucophage